EmuDeck/emudeck.github.io/docs/frequently-asked-questions/steamos/index.md

 After you have placed the AppImages in the appropriate place, you will see a "Reset configuration" button on each emulator page on the Manage Emulators page in the EmuDeck application.
 Click "Reset configuration" to get the latest launcher and configurations.

 The latest configurations will work with the new Steam Input profiles included in EmuDeck 2.2.
 See [Emulator Frontends Button Combinations Profile](../../controls-and-hotkeys/steamos/hotkeys.md#emulator-frontends-button-combinations-profile) and [Emulator Frontends Radial Menu Profile](../../controls-and-hotkeys/steamos/hotkeys.md#emulator-frontends-radial-menu-profile) for more information.

+***

+### How do I get the latest EmuDeck launchers and configurations on Windows?

+The files for both emulators should be located in `%USERPROFILE%\EmuDeck\EmulationStation-DE\emulators\citra` and `%USERPROFILE%\EmuDeck\EmulationStation-DE\emulators\yuzu\yuzu-windows-msvc` respectively.

+After you have placed the emulator files in the appropriate place, you will see a "Reset configuration" button on each emulator page on the Manage Emulators page in the EmuDeck application.
+Click "Reset configuration" to get the latest launcher and configurations.

+***

 ### Why does the BIOS checker say I have missing firmware?